UANDES-4103-201810/lab-assignment-1-joacoferna/README.md

 The xhr-Request, also called XMLHttpRequest, is used to request data from a web server.
 It can do several things, like updating a page without reloading, request and receive data after the webpage is loaded, and send data to a server.

-This files were the first ones to be loaded.
+This files are loaded whenever the webpage requests for information.

 Part 4: Security.